-At June 30, 2017, the College has three fixed interest rate exchange agreements (Swap Contracts) in order to hedge a portion of its interest rate exposure on floating rate tax-exempt bonds.
-The College pays a Counterparty a fixed rate, and the Counterparty pays the College a variable rate based on an index.
+At June 30, 2018, the College has three fixed interest rate exchange agreements (swap contracts) in order to hedge a portion of its interest rate exposure on floating rate tax-exempt bonds.
+In each swap the College pays a counterparty a fixed rate, and the counterparty pays the College a variable rate based on an index.

-Each of the three Swap Contracts is used to hedge certain interest rate exposures and is not used for speculative purposes.
-These items are considered Level 2 in the fair value hierarchy.
+Each of the three swap contracts is used to hedge certain interest rate exposures and is not used for speculative purposes.
 The net payments either made to or received from the counterparty are reported as interest expense within the operating expenses of the statements of activities.
-For the years ended June 30, 2017 and 2016, net payments to the counterparty were \$1,823 and \$2,080, respectively.
+For the years ended June 30, 2018 and 2017, net payments to the counterparty were \$1,683 and \$1,823, respectively.

-The College is required to collateralize the amount in excess of \$15,000 in aggregate at June 30, 2017 and 2016, of fair value liability of the swap contracts to the valuation calculated by the counterparty.
-The counterparty is required to provide collateral to the College if a positive fair value is due to the College for the amount in excess of \$5,000.
-For purposes of these daily collateral calculations, the fair values of the three Swap Contracts are netted.
-The thresholds and collateralization requirements can change with ratings of the College's outstanding bonds.
-No collateral was required as of June 30, 2017.
-A collateral amount of \$4,228 was required as of June 30, 2016, which is presented on the statements of financial position within deposits with bond and other trustees.
+The College is required to provide collateral to the counterparty if the fair value liability of the swap contracts in accordance with the valuations calculated by the counterparty is in excess of \$15 million in aggregate in the counterparty's favor.
+The counterparty is required to provide collateral to the College if a fair value in excess of \$5 million is in favor of the College.
+For purposes of these daily collateral calculations, the fair values of the three swap contracts are netted.
+The thresholds and collateralization requirements can change with ratings of the College's bonds.
+As of June 30, 2018 and 2017, collateral was not required.
+The College's fair value liability of the swap contracts was the following as of June 30, 2018 and 2017:

-Description 2017 2016 2003 Swap - In December 2002, the College entered into a fixed-payor swap contract to hedge its 2003 Variable Rate Refunding Bonds.
+2 2018 2017 2003 Swap - In December 2002, the College entered into a fixed-payor swap contract to hedge its 2003 Variable Rate Refunding Bonds.
 The College is paying the counterparty 4.34% and receiving the SIFMA Index on the 2003 Swap.
-The 2003 Swap terminates in 2023. \$ 1,705 \$ 2,499 2006 Swap - In May 2004, the College entered into a fixed-payor Swap Contract to hedge a portion of its Second Series of 2004 Variable Rate Bonds.
+The 2003 Swap terminates in 2023. \$ 1,174 \$ 1,705 2006 Swap - In May 2004, the College entered into a fixed-payor Swap Contract to hedge a portion of its Second Series of 2004 Variable Rate Bonds.
 In August 2008, the College retired the Second Series of 2004 Variable Rate Bonds and subsequently associated the provisions of the 2004 Swap to the 2006 Bonds.
 The College is paying the counterparty 3.88%, and the College receives a varying percentage of one-month LIBOR.
 The 2006 Swap terminates in 2034.
-2,901 4,456 2010 Swap - In March 2003, the College sold the counterparty an option to enter into a fixed-payor swap contract which the counterparty exercised in May 2010.
+4,789 2,901 2010 Swap - In March 2003, the College sold the counterparty an option to enter into a fixed-payor swap contract which the counterparty exercised in May 2010.
 The College has associated the 2010 Swap to the 2010A Bonds.
 The College pays the counterparty a fixed rate of 6% and receives the SIFMA Index plus 0.25%.
 The 2010 Swap terminates in 2030.
-9,790 12,846 Total Interest Rate Hedge/Swap Agreements \$ 14,396 \$ 19,801
+5,242 9,790 Total Interest Rate Hedge/Swap Agreements \$ 11,205 \$ 14,396